pitt-crc/keystone-api/docs/developer/common.md

 ## Previewing Documentation

 Project documentation is written using [MkDocs](https://www.mkdocs.org/).
-The `serve` command will automatically compile the documentation into HTML launch a preview using local webserver.
+The `serve` command will automatically compile the documentation into HTML and launch a local webserver.

 ```bash
 mkdocs serve